Historical Apoplexy · State Legislative Adaptations · Ohio

 problem, not a production problem;

-United States Department of Agriculture, thirteen percent (13%) of
+the United States Department of Agriculture, approximately thirteen

-million four hundred eight thousand six hundred ninety-three
+Approximately one million four hundred eight thousand six hundred

-Program (SNAP) benefits.
-In fiscal year 2024, SNAP brought
+Assistance Program (SNAP) benefits.
+In fiscal year 2024, SNAP

 (7) The United States Department of Agriculture Economic Research